(Iron River, Michigan, March 11, 1893 – November 7, 1966, Milwaukee, Wisconsin).1

 21 Ira Jones, Tiger Squadron, p.
 165.

-22 Henshaw, The Sky Their Battlefield II, and [Pentland, Andrew], Royal Flying Corps; their accounts are based on entries in documents in The National Archives (UK): Pilot and observer casualties: R.F.C.
+22 Henshaw, The Sky Their Battlefield II, and Pentland, Royal Flying Corps.
+Henshaw and Pentland base their accounts on entries in documents in The National Archives (UK): Pilot and observer casualties: R.F.C.
 France, and Reports on aeroplane and personnel casualties.

 23 For the casualty form, see “Lieut.
 A F Morrison USAS”; for the casualty card, see “Morrison, A.F.”